 - Pros: That small amount makes things clear and easy to understand, and it's easy enough for most people to fulfill.
 "Well gawrsh," they'll say to themselves, "I gotta at least have 25 bucks around here someplace."

 - Cons: You may get less than you should from some.
 You're taking a gamble that those people will be offset by those who think you are worth more than $25.

 The $25 Ask Email Template:

-On February 25th I'm walking in the Coldest Night of the Year to raise money for ______________ (charity name) who does great work with ____________ (charity cause).
+This February, I'm walking in the Coldest Night of the Year to raise money for ______________ (charity name) who does great work with ____________ (charity cause).